ArtifexSoftware/MuPDF.NET/docs/api/document.rst

      PDF only: Extract the list of page label definitions.
 Typically used for modifications before feeding it into :meth:`Document.SetPageLabels`.

-     :returns: a list of dictionaries as defined in :meth:`Document.SetPageLabels`.
+     :returns: a list of Label as defined in :meth:`Document.SetPageLabels`.

   .. method:: SetPageLabels(string labels)